pollycoder/pollycoder.github.io/_posts/2022-09-01-Basic-Usage-of-ROS-A .md

 sudo apt-key adv --keyserver 'hkp://keyserver.ubuntu.com:80' --recv-key C1CF6E31E6BADE8868B172B4F42ED6FBAB17C654
 ```

-> Warning:
-Don't just copy the command from ros wiki, because the command provided didn't provide the  pubkey, if you cmd
+> Don't just copy the command from ros wiki, because the command provided didn't provide the  pubkey, if you cmd
 c+v unquestioningly, you may see an error report like this when you try the next step:
 ![ros_installation_error_key](https://raw.githubusercontent.com/pollycoder/blog_image/main/ros/ros_installation_error_key.jpeg)
 {: .prompt-danger }